Sensitivity and Resolution

 color - color camera;

-easy day/night – camera has infra-red filter which is not removed in black-white mode; easy day/night camera have much less advantages in sensitivity from switching to black-white mode, than full day/night cameras have; in black-white mode easy day/night camera is non sensitive to infrared light; At sufficient illumination easy day/night camera behaves as color camera with the sensitivity approximately in 2 times less than in black-white mode.
+easy day/night - camera has infra-red filter which is not removed in black-white mode; easy day/night camera have much less advantages in sensitivity from switching to black-white mode, than full day/night cameras have; IR illumination is also modeled for Easy Day/Night cameras (without a movable IR filter), since this type of camera can be with a constant IR filter and without an IR filter, often the implementation of the day/night mode is not clear from the camera specification.

 At illumination reduction day/night and easy day/night cameras are switched into black-white mode.
-At the same time their sensitivity increases up to the value set on Minimum scene illumination panel.
+At the same time their sensitivity becomes equal to the value in the Minimum scene illumination>B/W mode box.

 Color parameter influences 3D model color as well as spectral sensitivity of cameras to various light sourses.
 For example, color camera is non sensitive to IR illumitators, and black-white camera has reduced sensitivity to light of discharge lamps in comparison with Incandescent lamp.